riteshgrandhi/rechat-app/README.md

-# ReChat App
+# Remarc App

-Just another simple chat application made using React, Express and Socket
+A Real-time text editor made using React, Express and Socket

 ## How to run
 `npm install`